xcat2/confluent-docs/docs/confluentosdeployts.md

 If the ssh ca certificate is changed on the management node, then confluent needs to be updated with this by running "osdeploy initialize -k".
 This will allow for ssh from the management node to the managed nodes to work.

 To make sure ssh from one confluent-deployed managed node to another works, after the ssh ca certificate is changed on the management node, if using image-based (versus separate kernel and initrd downloads) deployment, then the OS profile image needs to be updated with "osdeploy updateboot <profile name>" prior to OS deployment.

+# Can't access OS repos from managed nodes after confluent deployment

+The OS repo URLs are set to the specific profile used to perform the deployment with confluent on a managed node.
+If that profile is moved, renamed, or deleted on the management node, then the managed node will not longer be able to access those repos.
+This is different from how this was done with xCAT where different install profiles pointed to a common install source location (this actually is deduplicated in confluent as well, but the URLs on the managed nodes are specific to the deployment profile).